 Our main focus on these steps is in line with the professional standard by PMI.
 According to PMI Project Management Professional Body of Knowledge (PMBOK), these stages are termed as Process groups.
 There is a total of 49 processes.
 The process groups segregate these processes.
 Each of the processes plays its own important role in project management practices.

 Tips for Successful Project Management

 We have discussed the high-level overview of key focus areas in the different stages.
 Here we give a couple of tips for effective and successful project management.

 Requirement – Focus on Customer Need

 The gathering and analysis of requirements are one of the cornerstones.
 Everything in the project is based upon the requirements analysis as this targets the strategic purpose of the project.
 The more accurate you assess the requirements, the more the chances to succeed.

 Plan – Close to the Reality

 The project plan must be as close to reality.
-In order words you can say that your brainstorming, experience, connecting with right sources, expert judgment plays a vital role to understand the nature of the project.
+In order words, you can say that your brainstorming, experience, connection with the right sources, and expert judgment play a vital role to understand the nature of the project.

 Set the environment for success